ba01ei/swift-mini-redux/README.md

 ### Async side effect

-Return a Task in the reducer function to run asynchronously, and call send when the result is ready
+Return a Task in the reducer function to run asynchronously, and call `send()` when the result is ready to trigger another action to update the state.

 ```swift
 struct RandomQuote: Reducer {